|Work Schedule:||Full Time|

-The Central Intelligence Agency's Directorate of Intelligence is looking for talented cartographers to join the team that produces maps that contribute to complex intelligence analysis for senior policymakers, including the President of the United States.
-Cartographers are responsible for researching, designing, and producing thematic and reference maps in support of the Agency's finished intelligence, including presentations, publications, and interactive products.
+The Central Intelligence Agency's Directorate of Analysis is looking for talented cartographers to join the team that produces maps that contribute to complex intelligence analysis for senior policymakers, including the President of the United States.
+Cartographers are responsible for researching, designing, and producing thematic and reference maps in support of CIA finished intelligence.
+Intelligence maps are designed for conveyance via mobile devices, web, and print.
 Cartographers work on regional accounts, such as: Africa, Eurasia, Western Hemisphere, Europe, Middle East or South Asia-Oceania.
 Cartographers are encouraged to participate in internal training as well as external workshops, training, and conferences.

 Minimum Requirements include a BA, BS, MA or MS, in cartography, geography, geospatial information systems, or similarly related discipline, with an emphasis in thematic cartography.
 A minimum GPA of 3.0 on a 4-point scale is required.
 A portfolio of five or more cartographic products will be requested from applicants considered for this position.

 Competitive candidates should have knowledge of cartographic design principles including color and symbology theory, map projections, thematic and statistical mapping, topographic and reference mapping, display hierarchies, typography, and data generation.
 Other requirements include knowledge of GIS principles including data types; data layers; basic geographic, analytic, and statistical functions; geographic coordinate systems; and data formatting.
 Candidates must have the ability to collect, analyze, and integrate geographic and substantive data into an effectively designed cartographic product.
-Additionally, candidates should be proficient in the use of, or be rapidly gaining expertise with the software, hardware, and platforms necessary for cartographic, graphic, and web production, such as some of the following: ESRI ArcView GIS, ESRI ArcGIS, Avenza MAPublisher, Intergraph GeoMedia Pro, Microsoft Office, Adobe software such as Illustrator, InDesign, Photoshop, Flash, and Acrobat.
-Experience with the Adobe suite of software is strongly desired.
+Additionally, candidates should be proficient in the use of, or be rapidly gaining expertise with the software, hardware, and platforms necessary for cartographic, graphic, and web/mobile production, such as some of the following: GIS, ESRI ArcGIS, HTML, programming languages, Avenza MAPublisher, Intergraph GeoMedia Pro, Microsoft Office, Adobe software such as Illustrator, InDesign, Photoshop, and Acrobat.
+Experience with the Adobe suite of software, as well as with web and mobile conveyance is strongly desired.

 All applicants must successfully complete a thorough medical and psychological exam, a polygraph interview and an extensive background investigation.
 US citizenship is required.